Gert-Jan1966/spring-struts-forwardport/README.md

 - Changed the Maven groupId and artifactId to reflect the fact that this is not a normal Spring package.

 ### Compatibility
-This package seems to work fine with Spring 4.2.5.
+This package seems to work fine with Spring 4.2.6 and 4.3.0.